cosmos72/stmx/doc/benchmark.md

     (setf (gethash   'x h)  0)
     (setf (get-thash th 'x) 0)

-For each benchmark, a loop runs the code shown one million times (see `one-million` macro above) in a single thread and the best of three loops is used.
+For each benchmark, a loop runs the code shown one million times (see `1m` macro above) in a single thread and the best of three loops is used.
 All reported times are the average elapsed real time per iteration, i.e. the total elapsed time divided by the number of iterations (one million).